andrewhodel/rrd/README.md

 ======

-On a linux system you can run example/example.go which provides a simple example of collecting and displaying traffic statistics for an interface
+On a linux system you can run example/example.go which provides a simple example of collecting and displaying traffic statistics for an interface using a COUNTER

 Documentation
 =============